adamsilver/fdpb/03-Book-A-Flight.md

 When booking a flight, which is the case for us, it's helpful to have some context to help users choose a date.
 People often orientate themselves by day and week when booking flights.
 For this reason, we'll want to offer users a more convenient solution than three separate text boxes.

-Interfaces that try to solve too many problems at once are often detrimental to the user experience.
-For example, if we were to try and convey price and availability inside a calendar widget, we could end up with too much data for users to process.
-Instead, we'll let users pick a date preference in which to fly.
-We can help them decide which date to choose later on.
+Interfaces that try to solve too many problems at once often cause problems for users.
+For example, if we try and convey price and availability inside a calendar, this could cause information overload.
+Instead, we'll only let users pick a date.
+And later, we'll help them pick a flight.

 #### Input Type Date